A Streetcar Named Desire (1951 film): Critical response

-In a reappraisal of Karl Malden's performance in the film, Ross Orgiefsky stated in an assessment published in the Michigan Daily in 2019 that the portrayal of Mitch "may be a commentary on masculinity, or on the consequences of insincerity."

 The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.

+Filmink argued that the censor-driven changes did not fundamentally change the meaning of Williams' play, in contrast to other adaptations of his work.

-Awards and nominations
+Awards and honors

-A Streetcar Named Desire won four Academy Awards, setting an Oscar record when it became the first film to win in three of the acting categories, a feat subsequently matched by Network in 1976 and Everything Everywhere All at Once in 2022.
+A Streetcar Named Desire won 4 Academy Awards, setting an Oscar record when it became the first film to win in three of the acting categories, a feat subsequently matched by Network in 1976 and Everything Everywhere All at Once in 2022.
+It was also the first time since 1936 (Anthony Adverse) that a Warner Bros. movie won four or more Oscars.